TBHostGenetics/data_harmonisation/README.md

 ```

-2. Merge reference and target datasets using steps outlined in 02 - Merging individual datasets.
+2. Merge reference and target datasets using steps outlined in *02 - Merging individual datasets*.

 3. Conduct LD pruning on the data before inferring global ancestry (we only want the haplotypes in tight LD blocks).